LAPD Encryption Deep Dive: How America's Second-Largest City Went Completely Dark

 The National Policing Institute conducted an independent assessment of LAPD's response to mass demonstrations between May 27 and June 7, 2020, documenting issues with protest response that the public couldn't monitor in real-time due to encryption.

-The Southern California Cascade
+The Southern California cascade

 Agency Status Population Served